vcastrejont/rideasone/README.md

 # Nearsoft Car Pooling app

 ### Executive Summary
-Corporate web system to share your car to and from work.
+Corporate web system to share your car ride to your workplace.

 ### The problem
 In many business employees travel with their own car to work, there are no more parking spaces and  the city traffic gets worst.